vuejs/router/docs/guide/essentials/route-matching-syntax.md

 ## Sensitive and strict route options

-As mentioned in this section [Removal of PathToRegexOptions](../migration/index#removal-of-pathtoregexpoptions). `pathToRegexpOptions` and `caseSensitive` have been replaced with `sensitive` and `strict` options.
-Beside passing them per route, they can now also be directly passed when creating the router with `createRouter()` like this.
+As mentioned in [the migration guide](../migration/index#removal-of-pathtoregexpoptions). `pathToRegexpOptions` and `caseSensitive` have been replaced with `sensitive` and `strict` options.
+Beside passing them per route, they can now also be directly passed when creating the router with `createRouter()`:
 ```js
 const router = createRouter({
   history: createWebHistory("/"),